 Because it is an online-enable or Internet-based business that follows the general principles of electronic commerce, Netflix makes extensive use of different digital marketing activities.
 For example, it maintains a social media presence using Facebook, Twitter, and YouTube to maintain connections with social media users.
 In addition, it also uses Internet advertising, particularly ad placements on social media, publishing websites and blogs, search engines, and mobile apps to promote its streaming services and contents.

 Promotional strategies are also a critical part of the overall marketing strategy of Netflix.
-The company offers a one-month trial period to entice new customers to subscribe.
+The company offers a one-month trial period as a specific sales promotion tactic to entice new customers to subscribe.
 It has also been partnering with telecommunication service providers and general Internet service providers to offer free or discounted subscriptions to new or existing customers while also tapping the existing customer base of these providers and turning them into subscribers.

 The pricing strategy of Netflix is considerably flexible.
 It offers three pricing options.
 The cheapest one or the basic includes a single-user and single-stream subscription with standard definition streaming service while the mid-tier option or the standard includes up to two users and double-stream at high definition streaming.
 The high-tier and the most expensive option or the premium plan includes four users that can simultaneously watch ultra high definition streaming.
 These pricing options allow Netflix to target different customers with different financial capabilities and streaming needs.